staticvoid0/OdyPro/README.md

 - Includes powerful auto-targeting and auto-weapon-swap systems, the AWS system hooks into gearswap.
 - Shows target resistances and available maps for Sheol A, B, and C.
 - Fully compatible with Superwarp.
 Interprets and relays the commands. (//op port works just like //od port )
 - Odyssey queueing and entry commands

- **Auto-targeting system**
+---
- -Has NM > Agon > same-name-mob > prioritization and invincible/perfect-dodge detection and omission.
+ **Auto-targeting system** has NM > Agon > same-name-mob > prioritization and invincible/perfect-dodge detection and omission.

- **Auto-weapon-swap (AWS)**
- -Hooks into Gearswap with Easy 1.2.3 setup.
+ **Auto-weapon-swap (AWS)** hooks into Gearswap with Easy 1.2.3 setup.
 ---

 ## 🧾 Changelog